5 Best Spanish Movies on Netflix for Every Level [2026 Guide]

 Instructions Not Included Beginner (A1-A2) Mexican Clear dialogue, emotional story

-Roma Beginner-Intermediate (A2-B1) Mexican Slow pace, cultural immersion
+Roma Beginner-Intermediate (A2-B1) Mexican (with some Mixtec) Slow pace, cultural immersion

 The Platform Intermediate (B1-B2) Castilian (Spain) European Spanish, thriller vocab

-Y Tu Mamá También Intermediate-Advanced (B2-C1) Mexican Natural speech, slang
+Y Tu Mamá También Intermediate-Advanced (B2-C1) Mexican (colloquial) Natural speech, slang

 Pan’s Labyrinth Advanced (C1-C2) Castilian (Spain) Complex vocab, literary language

-If you’re just starting your Spanish learning journey, this heartwarming comedy-drama is the perfect entry point.
-Directed by and starring Eugenio Derbez, it tells the story of a playboy whose life changes when a former fling leaves a baby on his doorstep.
+This heartwarming comedy-drama, directed by and starring Eugenio Derbez, tells the story of a playboy whose life flips upside down when a former fling leaves a baby on his doorstep.
+It’s funny, emotional, and full of everyday Spanish that beginners can actually follow.

-• Clear enunciation: Derbez speaks slowly and clearly, making it easy to distinguish words
+• Clear enunciation: Derbez speaks slowly and clearly, making it easy to pick out individual words

-• Everyday vocabulary: Focus on family, emotions, and daily life situations
+• Everyday vocabulary: Family, emotions, and daily life situations dominate the dialogue

-• Emotional engagement: You’ll want to keep watching, which is crucial for language acquisition
+• Emotional engagement: You’ll want to keep watching, which is exactly what drives language acquisition

-Learning Tip: Watch the first 20 minutes with English subtitles, then switch to Spanish subtitles.
-This helps your brain connect sounds to written words.
-Pair this with our 50 essential beginner phrases for vocabulary reinforcement.
+Watch the first 20 minutes with English subtitles, then switch to Spanish subtitles.
+This helps your brain connect spoken sounds to written words.

 Key Vocabulary You’ll Learn